Skip to main content

 Southeastern New Mexico has three distinct identities — the cattle ranching heartland, the Permian Basin oil country, and the place where something fell from the sky in the summer of 1947.
-Each one has produced a body of literature, and together they make Roswell and the surrounding communities one of the most interesting book-buying regions in the state.
-I drive from Albuquerque to find out what's on your shelves.
+Each one has produced a body of literature, and together they make Roswell and the surrounding communities one of the most interesting book-collecting regions in the state.
+This guide explains what's collectible here and where to sell it.

 Why Roswell Book Collections Are Extraordinary